-You may feel as though you can't achieve anything while you're sad.
+You may feel you can't achieve anything while you're sad.
 You begin to feel bad about yourself as a result of this.
 Set daily objectives for yourself to help you push back.
 “Start small,” Cook advises.
 “Set a goal for yourself that you can achieve, such as cleaning the dishes every other day.”
 As you begin to feel better, you may increase the difficulty of your daily objectives.

 3. Get Some Exercise

 It momentarily increases endorphins, which are feel-good hormones.
 It might also help those with depression in the long run.
 Cook claims that regular exercise encourages the brain to reorganize itself in favourable ways.
 How much physical activity do you require?
-You do not need to run marathons in order to get a benefit.
+You do not need to run marathons to get a benefit.
 Even going for a stroll a few times a week might assist.

 4. Eat A Balanced Diet